 Western Massachusetts Sacred Harp singing on New York city radio .
 An archived audio file of a radio program (called Airborne Event with Dan Bodah) on April 17, 2002 on WFMU-FM (New York City area) has three hours of spirited singing from the 2002 Western Massachusetts Sacred Harp Convention, along with six interviews with singers including Tim Eriksen, Peter Irvine, Cath Oss, and Richard DeLong.

 Fasola.org hosts two distinct and very active mailing lists (now Google groups) for shape-note music singers and enthusiasts as well as scholars and performing artists.
 Both are moderated lists, and each serves a different purpose.
+Both lists are still veryactive in spite of the rise of numerous (mostly regional) Facebook groups.
 Extensive information on both lists may be found at the Fasola Mailing Lists web page.

 There are several ways to subscribe to these lists -- by e-mail, the Google Groups Web interface, or Fasola.org, all explained in detail on the Fasola List web page.
 The simplest way is to just send an email message to one of these addresses: firstname.lastname@example.org or email@example.com.
 You'll receive a confirmation request e-mail (to prove your identity)--you should reply to the confirmation request from the same e-mail address you used to subscribe.
 Then wait for a second confirmation that you have been added.